 Five times per year, interns from the Arkansas State Hospital, the Little Rock Veteran’s Administration Hospital, and the University of Arkansas for Medical Sciences come together for joint intern seminars.
 After an initial Meet and Greet seminar, topics for the remaining seminars typically include Life after Internship, Ethics, Diversity, and Corporate Compliance/HIPAA.

 To supplement these mandatory didactic seminars, interns are also required to attend an additional 15 seminars during the course of the training year.
-They may choose from Psychiatry Grand Rounds, held every other Thursday from 4:00 pm to 5:00 pm at the University of Arkansas for Medical Sciences College of Public Health, weekly Psychopharmacology presentations held at the State Hospital on Tuesdays from 11:30 am to 12:30 pm, and weekly Forensic Case Law seminars held on the Forensic Services Unit at the State Hospital on Fridays mornings.
+They may choose from Psychiatry Grand Rounds, held every other Thursday from 4:00 pm to 5:00 pm at the University of Arkansas for Medical Sciences College of Public Health, weekly Psychopharmacology presentations held at ASH on Tuesdays from 11:30 am to 12:30 pm, and weekly Forensic Case Law seminars held at ASH on Wednesday afternoons.

-Interns have two supervisors per rotation, depending on the rotation.
-Interns also have a primary, long-term supervisor throughout the internship year.
+Interns are assigned a primary training supervisor on each rotation, with the exception of Adolescent Services where they are supervised by psychologists on each of the two training units.
+Interns also have a primary, long-term supervisor who they meet with for one hour weekly throughout the internship year.
 The long-term supervisor, selected by the internship Training Director after thoughtful consideration of the intern’s interests and training needs, provides continuity throughout a training program that is divided into three training rotations with multiple clinical placements.
-Group supervision is held with the Training Director for 90 minutes each week and follows a course agreed upon by the director and internship class.
+Group supervision is held for 90 minutes each week and follows a course agreed upon by the supervisor and internship class.
 The intern may expect to receive a minimum of four hours of supervision per week, two of which are spent in scheduled individual supervision.

 The intern spends additional time shadowing and consulting with their supervisors.
 With their offices located next door to or in the same vicinity as their supervisors, interns have the opportunity for continuous communication with their supervisors.
 Supervision takes various forms including co-therapy and co-assessment with supervisors, review of test data and written reports, feedback based on observation, and modeling by the supervisor.

 Feedback on performance is a continuous part of the supervision process.
-At the end of each rotation supervisors complete a rating form of the intern’s clinical and professional functioning.
+At the mid-point and end of each rotation supervisors complete and review with the intern a rating form assessing clinical and professional functioning.
 The intern also rates the quantity and quality of the experience on each rotation, including the supervision received during the rotation.
 These ratings are reviewed by the Director of Training and the Chief of Psychology, and the program is committed to considering feedback and incorporating suggested changes to improve the training quality and internship experience.

 Most supervisors are eclectic in orientation.
 The following link is a list of current psychology supervisors with their areas of special interests and competencies.

-The stipend for the 12-month appointment from 2014-2015 is $26,531.
-Fringe benefits include twelve holidays, twelve vacation days, up to twelve sick leave days as needed, and optional comprehensive medical and hospitalization plans (PLEASE NOTE: Insurance coverage does not become effective until 30 days after beginning the training program but extends 30 days past the last day of the internship program).
+The stipend for the 12-month appointment from 2017-2018 is $26,531.
+Fringe benefits include twelve holidays, twelve vacation days, up to twelve sick leave days as needed, and optional comprehensive medical and hospitalization plans (PLEASE NOTE: Insurance coverage does not become effective until the first day of the month following hire and ends on the last day of employment unless the intern elects to have COBRA).
 A limited number of educational leave days can also be negotiated with the Training Director for dissertation leave time, comprehensive exams, and graduation.

 The DBHS Psychology Internship Training Program is a member of the Association of Psychology Postdoctoral and Internship Centers.
 Applications to the program are made using the uniform APPIC application form available on the APPIC website.